jcordes73/3scale-toolbox-java/README.md

 	quarkus build --no-tests --native

 ## Configure
-To configure the 3scale toolbox you need a 3scale access-token.
+To configure the 3scale toolbox you need a 3scale **access-token** and the **Admin-URL** for the tenant.

+The 3scale toolbox can use a property file for configuration or it can be configured via the toolbox itself.

-Afterwards create **config/application.properties** with the following content
+To use configuration based on a file create **3scale-config.properties** in the current directory with the following content

-	quarkus.profile=<profile-name>
-	%<profile-name>.quarkus.rest-client.threescale.url=<Admin-URL>
-	%<profile-name>.access_token=<access-token>
+	threescale.tenant=<tenant-name>
+	threescale.tenant.<tenant-name>.url=<Admin-URL>
+	threescale.tenant.<tenant-name>.access_token=<access-token>

-You can configure multiple tenants in the configuration file by adding additional profile sections, the currently active profile is defined by the **quarkus.profile** setting.
+You can configure multiple tenants in the configuration file by adding additional **threescale.tenant.<tenant-name>** sections, the currently active tenant is defined by the **threescale.tenant** setting.

-In the future this will be configureable by the 3scale toolbox itself using the **config** command (NYI).
+For commandline based configuration use

+	config tenant <tenant-name> <admin-url> <access-token>

+Right now this configuration is not persisted in 3scale-config.properties.
+You can also use environment variables on the commandline.

 ## Run